Alexander Doyle

 Alexander Doyle (1857–1922) was an American sculptor.

 Doyle was born in Steubenville, Ohio, and spent his youth in Louisville (Kentucky) and St. Louis (Missouri) before going to Italy to study sculpture in Bergamo, Rome, and Florence, studying with Giovanni Duprè, Carlo Nicoli and Fernando Pelliccia.

 After returning to the United States he settled in New York City and became one of the most prominent sculptors of the era.
-There are three statues by Doyle in National Statuary Hall in Washington, D.C.: Thomas Hart Benton (Thomas Hart Benton), Francis Preston Blair, Jr. (Francis Preston Blair Jr.) and John E. Kenna (John E. Kenna).
+There are three statues by Doyle in National Statuary Hall in Washington, D.C.: Thomas Hart Benton (Thomas Hart Benton), Francis Preston Blair Jr. (Francis Preston Blair Jr.) and John E. Kenna (John E. Kenna).

-Doyle became a sculptor of marble and bronze monuments of historical figures including Civil War heroes and other prominent persons.
+Doyle became a sculptor of marble and bronze monuments of historical figures including Civil War participants and other prominent persons.
 He studied in Italy at the National Academies at Carrara, Rome, and Florence and was a member of the Royal Raphael Academy.
 His work can be found throughout the United States including in Washington, D.C., Missouri, Alabama, New York, Ohio, Indiana, Georgia, and Mississippi.